Install agent relays in silent mode on UNIX/Linux

 After you install your agent relay, continue with the next steps in the Installation checklist.

-The following table describes the agent relay silent installation options for UNIX/Linux.
+The following table describes the UNIX/Linux agent relay options for silent installation.

-Enter the directory where you want the agent relay installed.
-If it does not exist, you will be prompted on whether to create it, for example:
+Enter the directory where to install the agent relay.
+If it doesn't exist, specify the directory to create, for example:

 Enter the directory where Java is installed.
 Ensure that the JAVA_HOME environment variable points to this directory, for example: